 Visual aids are a scored element of the Closing Argument Competition.
 Visual aids and props may include posters, boards, enlarged photographs, or other items.
-Students may not use power point projections, and are also prohibited from using any photographs not provided in the competition problem.
-A DocuCam, two easels and a flip chart will be available for use during a competitor's closing argument.
+This shall not include any photograph not provided in the competition problem.
+Competitors may also fulfill this element entirely through the use of PowerPoint.
+Competitors wishing to use PowerPoint must email a copy of their PowerPoint presentation to the Competition Administrator (lmulkani@aldf.org) no later than 5:00 p.m.
+(PST), February 23, 2015, to be preloaded onto the presentation room computer.
+Any PowerPoint presentations received after this deadline will not be accepted.
+A computer, a PowerPoint projector and two easels will be available for use during a competitor's closing argument.